Note

 Hey!

 Since this blogpost was written, I created a new and improved way to do infinite scrolling.
-Check out the YouTube Video to see the implementation.
+Check out this YouTube Video to see the latest implementation.

 Legacy Implementation